SaraAlert/SaraAlert/config/sara/README.md

 ### required

-The `required` field can either take the value `true` of `false`.
+The `required` field can either take the value `true` or `false`.
 Only symptoms with `required` set to `true` will be taken into consideration during symptomatic assessment calculation.
 Additionally, symptoms that have the `required` attribute set to `false` will be omitted from the voice and SMS assessment prompts.

 ## Translations and Notes